openstack/kolla-ansible/doc/source/user/quickstart.rst

 execution, which is described in :kolla-ansible-doc:`Virtual Environments <user/virtual-environments.html>`.

 #.
-For Ubuntu, update the package index.
+For Debian or Ubuntu, update the package index.

    .. code-block:: console